Isobel (song): Composition and lyrics

-Release and reception
+Release

 Although the record company was against the idea of releasing "Isobel" as the album's second single after "Army of Me", Björk insisted because she "felt intuitively that this was the right choice".
-"Isobel" came out as a single in August 1995 as two different CD releases.
+"Isobel" came out as a single on 14 August 1995 as two different CD singles and a cassette single.
 Both singles' cover art were designed by Me Company and contain a poster photographed by Jürgen Teller; CD1's cover artwork was photographed by Andrea Giacobbe, and shows Björk kissing another Björk.
 "Isobel" was also included in the 1996 remix album Telegram (in its Deodato Mix version), and the 2002 "best of" album Greatest Hits, whose tracklist was determined by fans through an online survey.

 CD1 featured the B-side "Charlene", a mid-tempo song with sexually suggestive and ambiguous lyrics inspired by friend Kadamba Simmons.
 It also included the techno track "I Go Humble", which LFO released without the vocals under the title "Shove Piggy Shove" in the 1996 album Advance, and a slowed-down version of "Venus as a Boy" with Guy Sigsworth playing the harpsichord.
 CD2's B-sides are three remixes of "Isobel": one by Eumir Deodato featuring "Brazilian sensibilities", a "vaguely ambient" one by Sigtryggur Baldursson of The Sugarcubes, and a jungle one by Goldie.